Health Library

 Treatment

 There is no specific treatment for Chediak-Higashi syndrome.
-Bone marrow transplants performed early in the disease appear to have been successful in several patients.
+High doses of vitamin C may help some children whose condition is in the stable phase.
+Hematopoietic stem cells appear to have been successful in several patients.

-Antibiotics are used to treat infections.
+Antibiotics are used to treat and, sometimes, prevent infections.
 Antiviral drugs, such as acyclovir, and chemotherapy drugs are often used in the accelerated phase of the disease.
 Blood and platelet transfusions are given as needed.
 Surgery may be needed to drain abscesses in some cases.

 Support Groups